noke-inc/noke-core-api-documentation/README.md

 ---
 ### ```POST /unlock/```

 Used to unlock a lock.
-Requires a session string from the lock (*see [Nokē Mobile library documentation](https://github.com/noke-inc/noke-mobile-library-ios#nok%C4%93-mobile-library-for-ios)*), a mac address, and can optionally take a tracking key to associate to lock activity.
+Requires a session string from the lock (*see Nokē Mobile library documentation [Android]((https://github.com/noke-inc/noke-mobile-library-android#nok%C4%93-mobile-library-for-android)) / [iOS](https://github.com/noke-inc/noke-mobile-library-ios#nok%C4%93-mobile-library-for-ios)*), a mac address, and can optionally take a tracking key to associate to lock activity.

 #### HEADERS